Get Instant Access

 Systemic versus systematic

-Systemic inequalities or structural inequality refer to how the unequal treatment of specific minority groups are maintained through policies, programs, systems, and structures.
+Systemic inequalities or structural inequality refer to how the unequal treatment of specific minority groups are maintained through policies, programs, systems, and structures, contributing to or resulting in inequity.

 While systemic inequalities have deep roots in organizational structures, some forms are harder to see than others.